U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting

 Thomas also wrote a major gun decision in 2022 that invalidated a New York law against carrying a firearm in public without showing a special need for protection.
 The court decided the case on 14th Amendment grounds, but it also expanded Second Amendment rights.

+– Maryland Matters reporter William J. Ford contributed to this story from Annapolis.

-The post U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting appeared first on Louisiana Illuminator.
+The post U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting appeared first on Maryland Matters.